-4.7 Identification.
+4.6 Identification.
 Must the sale document specifically identify each of the receivables to be sold?
-If so, what specific information is required (e.g., debtor name, invoice number, invoice date, payment date, etc.)?
+If so, what specific information is required (e.g., obligor name, invoice number, invoice date, payment date, etc.)?
 Do the receivables being sold have to share objective characteristics?
+Alternatively, if the seller sells all of its receivables to the purchaser, is this sufficient identification of receivables?

-It is not necessary to specifically identify each of the receivables to be sold in order to provide an effective sale and assignment of German law-governed receivables.
-It is sufficient if the receivables are identifiable, e.g., by reference to the initial letters of the debtor names.
+It is not necessary to specifically identify each of the receivables to be sold in order to provide for an effective sale and assignment of German law-governed receivables.
+It is sufficient if the receivables are identifiable, e.g., by reference to the initial letters of the obligor names, of if all of the seller's receivables are sold.

-4.8 Economic Effects on Sale.
-What economic characteristics of a sale, if any, might prevent the sale from being perfected?
-Among other things, to what extent may the seller retain (a) credit risk; (b) interest rate risk; and (c) control of collections of receivables without jeopardising perfection?
+4.7 Respect for Intent of Parties; Economic Effects on Sale.
+If the parties denominate their transaction as a sale and state their intent that it be a sale, will this automatically be respected or will a court enquire into the economic characteristics of the transaction?
+If the latter, what economic characteristics of a sale, if any, might prevent the sale from being perfected?
+Among other things, to what extent may the seller retain (a) credit risk; (b) interest rate risk; and/or (c) control of collections of receivables without jeopardising perfection?

-The economic characteristics have no bearing under German law as to whether the sale is being "perfected".
-However, such characteristics could be relevant for determining whether the sold receivables no longer form part of the seller's insolvency estate, or whether the transaction must be recharacterised as a secured loan.
+A German court would not automatically respect the parties' denomination of their transaction as a sale, but also take into account the economic characteristics of the transaction.
+Furthermore, the economic characteristics have no bearing under German law as to whether the sale is being "perfected".
+However, such characteristics could be relevant for determining whether the sold receivables no longer form part of the seller's insolvency estate, or whether the transaction must be re-characterised as a secured loan.
 Given that there is no case law on point and limited other guidance in published form in this respect, the exact circumstances in which a purported sale must be re-characterised as a secured loan are not fully clear.